-The draft Rule reflects several modifications of EnergyAustralia's original proposed Rule, to the effect that:
+The Rule has not been altered from the draft Rule^a but reflects several modifications of EnergyAustralia's original proposed Rule, to the effect that:

-- DNSPs are not required to apply to the AER for approval to have their DFAs treated as distribution assets for regulatory purposes; and - DNSPs must inform the AER of the value of its DFAs as a share of their RAB to enable the AER to determine whether transmission pricing arrangements should apply.
+- DNSPs are not required to apply to the AER for approval to have their DFAs treated as distribution assets for regulatory purposes; and - DNSPs must inform the AER of the value of their DFAs as a share of their regulatory asset bases (RAB) to enable the AER to determine whether transmission pricing arrangements should apply.
 If so, the AER is required to make this known to the DNSP in its Framework and Approach paper.